cseanburns/systems-librarianship/src/6a-install-wordpress.md

 Two main sites exist to provide access to WordPress: [WordPress.com][wp_com] and [WordPress.org][wp_org].
 WordPress.com is a hosting solution, which means that customers can sign up and create a free WordPress site.
-Since its hosted, customers are only responsible for their content and not for managing the core WordPress installation and its updates.
+Since it's hosted, customers are only responsible for their content and not for managing the core WordPress installation and its updates.
 Various paid plans can extend the functionality offered to WordPress.com customers.

 WordPress.org is maintained by the [WordPress Foundation][wp_foundation], which oversees the development of and provides access to the software.
 When we download the WordPress software, we download it from WordPress.org.
-Unlike the hosted solution, when we install and setup WordPress on our own servers, we become responsible for administrating its installation and for keeping the software updated.
+Unlike the hosted solution, when we install and set up WordPress on our own servers, we become responsible for administrating its installation and for keeping the software updated.

 WordPress is widely used software, and because of that, it's often the focus of attack.